 Don had carried out nearly 120 operational flights by the time he was killed.
 These had ranged from defensive patrols to offensive sorties, as well as close support work with Allied soldiers on the ground.
 He had destroyed an impressive amount of enemy trains and transports.

 He was flying Supermarine Spitfire LFIXE MK529 – OU-D ‘Waipawa Special II'.
-At Onnen, 6km southeast of Groningen, the Squadron strafed a small marshalling yard and railway station.
+At Onnen, 6km southeast of Groningen, the Squadron strafed a small marshalling yard which had a locomotive repair workshop adjacent.
 A departing train was attacked, and the Spitfires pulled up, turned and came in for another pass at 1010hrs.

-Don took MK529 so low its wing hit a lamp post on the yard perimeter.
-The wing broke off causing the aircraft to hit the ground, bounce and hit a house at the Blekerweg.
-He was killed in the crash along with two German soldiers inside the house.
+Don took MK529 so low its wing struck a vertical object.
+Some reports reckoned he hit a lamp post on the yard perimeter, however researcher Dirk Munk recently discovered that the aircraft in fact struck a water tower structure, according to the town clerk of Haren at the time.
+Damage caused the aircraft to hit the ground, bounce, smash through a row of trees and hit a house at the address Tuindorp 125 and 126.
+Don was killed in the crash along with three German railway workers inside the house.
 Don was 21 years old